Ghasak/nvim/README.md

 ## ChangingLog

+### V.0.10 Release

+- [x] Adding the following color highlights to the githubG.nvim our colorschme, which includes:
+  - [x] LspInlayHint,
+  - [x] WinSeparator,
+  - [x] WinBar and WinBarNC

+- What has been added since `v.0.10`, read more [neovim news-0.10](https://neovim.io/doc/user/news-0.10.html)
+    - hl-FloatBorder is linked to hl-NormalFloat instead of hl-WinSeparator.
+    - hl-NormalFloat is not linked to hl-Pmenu.
+    - hl-WinBar has different background.
+    - hl-WinBarNC is similar to hl-WinBar but not bold.
+    - hl-WinSeparator is linked to hl-Normal instead of hl-VertSplit.

 ### V.0.9.2 Release Nvim

 - [x] This version has no issue in performance, I just included minor fixes for some libraries.